Node-DC/Node-DC-EIS/README.md

 ---------------------------------------------------------------------------

 - Some issue while running on CentOS.
-  Most issue are observed while installing python and related dependencies
-- Tool "pip" is not install by default with python
-- Proxy errors while using pip and npm
+- Following issues are observed while installing python and related dependencies Tool "pip" is not install by default with python Proxy errors while using pip and npm
-- NPM is not build if use your own build of nodejs
+	NPM is not build if use your own build of nodejs

 - If you try to populate with very high number of DB records, you may encounter following issues,
 1) On the Server side, server may run out of memory causing core-dump